Dealing With The Dark Days Of Winter

 For some, SAD is just a general feeling of lethargy, but it can also quickly become a more full-blown form of depression.
 Basically, the lack of sunlight forces your brain to work harder to produce melatonin, the hormone that regulates your sleep cycle.
 Basically, the longer days can play tricks with your sleep cycle, leading to poorer sleep and negative emotions.

-Luckily, there?s a few things you can do to nip any bouts of seasonal depression in the bud.
+Luckily, there are a few things you can do to nip any bouts of seasonal depression in the bud.
 Here are a few tips to help you get started.

 Get a Sun Lamp